B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/GameScreen.md

 ### Turn Outcome Animation

 This phase is responsible for displaying the turn outcome animation.
 See [](TurnOutcomeAnimations.md).
-As soon as the animation is over, the screen enter the Command Phase.
+As soon as the animation is over, the screen enter the Command Phase or Game Summary Phase (if a winner or draw was communicated by the server).

 ### Command Phase

 ![](../img/client/CommandModeCommands.png)

 This is the phase the player will spend most time in.
-All command and planed and chosen here.
+All commands are planed and chosen here.

 ### Game Summary